How Astrolabes Work

 iStockphoto/Thinkstock

-Back in 1360, a child might have had a similar experience with another type of analog computer.
-He or she would have been trained how to use it and, very likely, how to make one from scratch, out of wood or bronze.
-The device was known as an astrolabe, which took its name, ultimately, from the Greek astrolabos, or "star-taking."
-It was used primarily to make astronomical measurements, typically of the altitudes of celestial bodies, but astute philosophers, astrologers and sailors devised hundreds of uses for the instrument.
+Long before the Texas Instruments LED calculator, or even the slide rule, there was another type of computer: the astrolabe.
+The device took its name, ultimately, from the Greek word astrolabos, or "star-taking."
+Astrolabes were used primarily to make astronomical measurements, typically of the altitudes of celestial bodies, but astute philosophers, astrologers and sailors devised hundreds of uses for the instrument.
 The astrolabe was, without a doubt, the slide rule of the Middle Ages.

 Advertisement

-So what exactly is this thing that compelled Geoffrey Chaucer to write about its structure and function in a 14th century treatise and then, nearly 620 years later, inspired Autodesk Fellow and software engineer Tom Wujec to demo a working replica for TEDGlobal?
-On the next few pages, we'll explore both the art and science -- as well as the rise and fall -- of the astrolabe.
-We'll consider all of its bits and pieces, and then, because an astrolabe is meant to decode the sky, we'll work through a couple of real-life astronomy exercises.
-But don't worry.
-You'll have plenty of background before you trek outside and crane your neck to see the stars.
+So what exactly is this astronomical instrument that compelled Geoffrey Chaucer to write about its structure and function in a 14th century treatise and then — nearly 620 years later — inspired Autodesk Fellow and software engineer Tom Wujec to demo a working replica for TEDGlobal?
+On the next few pages, we'll explore both the art and science — as well as the rise and fall — of astrolabes.

 Advertisement